On-ride camera: Video

-A relatively new trend in the industry is on-ride video cameras.
 On some rides, on-ride videos are recorded by cameras mounted alongside the track, similar to on-ride photo cameras.
-This provides a third person montage-style of cuts which show the train entering, passing through and then leaving the frame.
-Rides that use this system include SheiKra at Busch Gardens Tampa Bay, Hollywood Rip Ride Rockit at Universal Studios Florida, and Mystic Timbers at Kings Island.
+This provides a third person montage-style of cuts which show the train entering, passing through and leaving the frame.
+Rides that use this system include SheiKra at Busch Gardens Tampa Bay and Mystic Timbers at Kings Island.

 Using the alternate system, videos are recorded by cameras mounted inside the ride vehicles, usually on the back of the seat in front of the subject.
-This provides a first-person stream of consciousness-style film, showing the riders' emotions close up from start to finish.
-Some coasters that use this system are Thunderhawk at Michigan's Adventure, Hollywood Rip Ride Rockit at Universal Studios Florida, Bluefire: Megacoaster at Europa-park, and Verbolten at Busch Gardens Williamsburg.
-FireWhip at Beto Carrero World utilizes this style; a method also previously used by Saw: The Ride and The Swarm at Thorpe Park which no longer offer the service, with the camera mounted to the seat backs.
+This provides a first-person stream of consciousness-style video, showing the riders' emotions close-up from start to finish.
+Some coasters that use this system are Thunderhawk at Michigan's Adventure, Blue Fire at Europa-Park, and Verbolten at Busch Gardens Williamsburg.